DoDAO-io/dodao-rust-course/generated/summaries/control_flow.md

  **The conditional match statement**
 - The syntax is similar to a switch statement in a language in the C family, though the syntax is different.
+- A single value will be compared with a list of values with the match statement.
+It is a bit technical but easy so walk with me.
 - Taking it step by step will make it easier to understand what's going on.
   1. The match statement returns a value, so we can assign the whole statement to a variable to get the result.
     Example: